kunfengchen/carnd-p4/README.md

 The basic logic is to use detect_lines_sliding_window() at the beginning frames, which will take longer time, and then use that information to get the region of interest to use detect_lines_previous() for detecting line to save time.
 If detect_lines_previous() failed to obtain a good line, detect_lines_sliding_window() is used again from the scratch.

 There are three methods used to determind if lines detected are good.
 The methods are implemented line.py inside Line class. check_line parallel() checks if two lines are parallel. check_similar_curvatures checks if two lines have similar curvatures, and check_distance checks if two lines have the distance.

+#### Determine Curvature of The Lane and Vehicle Position with Respect to Center
+Line class get_curvatgure_radius() calculates the lane curvature from the fitted line.
+You can find [a curvature tutorial here](http://www.intmath.com/applications-differentiation/8-radius-curvature.php). get_off_center_as_left() calculates the center position of the car.
+The function asumes the center x location is at pixcel number 805, and lane width is 950-pixel wide.
+The left line x position (at y in image bottom) is used to calculate the car center location.
+The unit is coverted to meter using the ratial of 3.7/700 meters per pixel.

 ### Pipeline (video)